crate/cratedb-guide/docs/integrate/r/index.md

 :::

 [R] is a free software environment for statistical computing and graphics.
-It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
+It compiles and runs on a wide variety of UNIX platforms, Windows and macOS.

 :::{rubric} Learn
 :::